Purple Winter Savory

 - Is Purple Winter Savory good for the Colorado Front Range?

-- Yes.
-Purple Winter Savory is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Purple Winter Savory is a well-suited perennial for Colorado's Front Range.

 - How big does Purple Winter Savory get?